dw-thomson/SAGC_scRNAseq_workshop/docs/source/index.rst

-SAGC Bioinformatics Workshop - Single Cell RNA-seq
+SAGC Bioinformatics Workshop - scRNA-seq
 ==============================

-This website contains all of the necessary materials to run a 2 day workshop for secondary school students on RNA-Sequencing.
+This website contains all of the necessary content to carry out the 1 day SAGC scRNA-seq workshop.

+-	Thursday 2nd November 2023
+-	Room 4.50, The Braggs Building, The University of Adelaide, Victoria Drive Adelaide, SA 5005 Australia

 The course is divided into 4 2hr blocks: